January 24, 2022

 Check With Your Financial Advisor

-If you are unsure if you qualify for these tax deductions, it’s always best practice to consult with a professional tax advisor.
+It’s always best practice to consult with a professional tax advisor if you have questions.
 Because of the ever-changing nature of taxes, the above information should not be interpreted as tax advice.
 Consulting with a tax professional who is well versed in life plan communities is the best way to find out what tax benefits you could qualify for if you decide to move to a CCRC or life plan community.

 Financial Security for the Future

-At The Admiral at the Lake, a Lifecare community, prospective residents 62 years old or older pay a one-time entrance fee and ongoing monthly service fees for lifetime priority access to on-site assisted living, memory care and skilled nursing.
+At The Admiral at the Lake, residents pay a one-time entrance fee and ongoing monthly service fees.
+These cover lifetime priority access to on-site assisted living, memory care and skilled nursing.
 These services are available at no additional cost and are available if or when a resident should need them.